Last Updated on October 1, 2022 by Wandering our World

 The Belmont – A fine place to drink.
 Not only can this place boast wonderful creative cocktails, but the atmosphere is heavily influenced by film noir and they project black and white movies in mute on to the black wall.
 With a limit of 40 people allowed inside at all times, it’s the perfect drinking location in downtown Charleston for more intimate occasions.

 The Griffon – Unapologetically Awesome.
 A legendary pub and dive bar that has walls completely covered in dollar bills signed or drawn on by patrons for over two decades.
-Add to that the great happy hour deals of $2 PBR draft and $3 liquor, is not surprising that this spot is trafficked heavily by tourists and locals alike.
+Add to that the great happy hour deals of $2 PBR draft and $3 liquor, is not surprising that this spot is visited by so many tourists and locals alike.

 The Living room at the Dewberry – Every detail echos with rich history.
 A rare outlier, this hotel bar has actually managed to become a local spot.
 With handsome mid-century furnishings and a curated reading library, the living room is an ideal spot for warm tea in the morning, an afternoon pick-me-up or an evening cocktail.